okawo80085/okawo80085/README.md

 * [okawo80085/lose](https://github.com/okawo80085/lose) - Python data handling library optimized for huge datasets and low ram usage

+dont ask me anything, im tired enough as it is

 all of this stuff

 Email: oleg.vorobiov@somainline.org or oleg.vorobiov@hobovrlabs.org